stdstring/wordscpp.doxygen2hugo/DestData/cpp/aspose.words.fields/generalformat/_index.md

 ---
+title: Aspose::Words::Fields::GeneralFormat enum
-title: GeneralFormat
+linktitle: GeneralFormat
 second_title: Aspose.Words for C++ API Reference
-description: Specifies a general format that is applied to a numeric, text, or any field result.
-A field may have a combination of general formats.
+description: Aspose::Words::Fields::GeneralFormat enum.
+Specifies a general format that is applied to a numeric, text, or any field result.
+A field may have a combination of general formats in C++.
 type: docs
 weight: 1678
 url: /cpp/aspose.words.fields/generalformat/